Disordered Eating and Eating Disorder Counseling

 “What if I don’t have an eating disorder but still have a crappy relationship with food?”

-Fortunately, I’m not focused on labels; if you’re not happy with where you are, you deserve support.
+Fortunately, I don’t focus on labels; if you’re unhappy with where you’re at, you deserve support.

-I offer Intuitive Eating Counseling specifically for people with disordered eating (the middle of the eating spectrum).
-This weight-neutral framework focuses on the principles of intuitive eating, including how to dismantle diet culture, cultivate self-compassion, understand hunger and fullness cues, and heal from negative body image.
-Reach out with questions or if you’re ready to get started!
+I also offer Intuitive Eating Counseling for people with disordered eating.
+This weight-neutral framework focuses on the principles of intuitive eating — guiding you in dismantling diet culture, learning to listen to hunger and fullness cues, practicing self-compassion, and softening negative body image.
+If you’re curious, reach out with questions or to get started.

 Ready to make peace with food and your body?